Colors

 Light mode

-Light mode in Soul primarily uses the color range of Gray 10 to Gray 40 with White 100 for background layers, and for text and icons uses the color range between Gray 110 and Gray 60.
+The light mode in Soul primarily uses the color range of Gray 10 to Gray 40 with White 100 for background layers, and text and icons use the color range between Gray 110 and Gray 60.

 Each color is represented by a specific variable named by the purpose.